Olafaloofian/Giddyapp/README.md

 - Deprecate "#win-message"
 - Make background move with scroll
 - Load page after all assets are available
+- Show colored backgrounds so images can load on top
 - Clean up CSS
+- Routing

 ### Attributions